Prag8855/aab/content/guides/german-health-insurance.md

     reviews/german-health-insurance/mona-anbari.md
 ---

 When you [move to Germany](/guides/moving-to-berlin), you must choose health insurance.
-This guide explains how German health insurance works, and how to choose the best health insurance for your needs.
+This guide explains how it works, and how to choose the best health insurance for your needs.

 All German residents need health insurance.
 It pays for your healthcare when you are sick.
-You also need it to [start a new job](/guides/find-a-job-in-berlin#start-working) or [apply for a residence permit](/guides/residence-permit).
+You also need it to [start a new job](/guides/find-a-job-in-berlin#start-working) or to [apply for a residence permit](/guides/residence-permit).

 {% include "_blocks/tableOfContents.html" %}